dipankar-ba/SAI/doc/IPsec/SAI_IPsec_API_Proposal.md

 An integer object named sa_index carried in the packet metadata header associates a tunnel in the Packet Processor with a SA in the Security Engine.
 The sa_index value is carried in packet metadata between the Packet Processor and the Security Engine.

-In case of Security Engines embedded in the Switch ASIC (as in Fig-2), the format of this metadata is implementation-specific.
-In case of Security Engines embedded  in PHY Chips, this is carried in the SA-Tag right after the underlay Ethernet header, as shown in Fig-4.
+In case of Security Engine(s) embedded in the Switch ASIC (as in Fig-2), the format of this metadata is implementation-specific.
+In case of Security Engine(s) embedded  in a PHY Chip, this is carried in the SA-Tag right after the underlay Ethernet header, as shown in Fig-4.

 ![Fig-4](figures/ipsecFig4.png)